LongtaoTang/Sets-Compression/README.md

 ### single_based_length.py:
 calculate the performance of the single-item-based method

+### Makov.py
+calculate the performance of the Makov-based method

+### group_baseline.py
+calculate the performance of the group-based method

 ### size_distribution.py
 it checks the size distribution and draws figures: Tmall1.png, Tmall2.png, Tmall3.png, HKTVmall1.png, HKTVmall2.png, HKTVmall3.png